 - Lock your bicycle in the bicycle rack.

 - Record all your valuables (with serial numbers) on a “Dorm Contents Inventory” sheet.
-These are available from your hall director or at DPS office.
-These sheets may be turned in to your hall director or DPS (or both).

 The second step in avoiding victimization is protecting your personal safety.